ZiyangYE/DFL_Decoder/README.md

 # DFL_Decoder
 A small tool for decoding R&amp;S dfl files

 I measured my chip and saved the data in dfl.

 Then I went home.

 Ah, dfl files don't look that convenient to use.

-I don't want to go to the lab again (I hate going out) Ok, let's write a little tool to convert dsl files into readable data.
+I don't want to go to the lab again (I hate going out)

+Ok, let's write a little tool to convert dsl files into readable data.

 The instrument I use is the R&S FSWP, and there are no plans to support other instruments.

+For confidentiality reasons, I cannot provide a test file.

 ## STEP 0
 A good compressed file manager can open .dfl files directly.